Litetokens/Documentation/English_Documentation/LITETOKENS_Protocol/Mechanism_Introduction.md

 Once the transaction is confirmed, you can find corresponding information of the account in LITETOKENS network.

-## Guidelines for Super Representative application
+## Guidelines for Envoy application

-All willing users can apply to become Super Representatives, but to prevent malicious attacks, we have set up a threshold for admittance—to run for Super Representative, 9999 XLT in the applicants’ account will be burnt.
-After successful application, users can run for Super Representatives.
+All willing users can apply to become Envoys, but to prevent malicious attacks, we have set up a threshold for admittance—to run for Envoy, 9999 XLT in the applicants’ account will be burnt.
+After successful application, users can run for Envoys.

 ## Freezing/unfreezing balance